satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 contribution in Digg.com, Facebook.com, etc., is the most obvious measure assigned by a community, but it is simplistic and vague.
-In addition to slow and direct measures of impact such as the number of times an article is citedations direct behavioral measures of interest as a proxy for impact or importance can be derived from clickstream data, web usage, number of article downloads.
-Other measures include those derived possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.
-It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of multidisciplinary research as it relates to their contributions to scientific publishing, as collective authors and reviewers or as topics.
-As simple examples, one could add the number of quotations by two or more individuals in Figure X or the impact of two or more reviewers in Figure X.
+In addition to slow and direct measures of impact such as the number of times an article is cited, there are faster, indirect behavioral measures of interest as a proxy for impact that can be derived from clickstream data, web usage, and number of article downloads.
+Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of an author or reviewer or their contributions over time.
+It would also be possible to aggregate these metrics to assess the impact or importance of, for example, collaborators, coauthors, institutions, or different areas of multidisciplinary research as it relates to their contributions to scientific publishing, as collective authors and reviewers or as inter-related topics.
+As simple examples, one could add the number of quotations by two or more individuals in Figure X or the impact of two or more reviewers in Figure X. This could

 clickstream data, web usage, downloads, citation